Network Security

 preparation strategy.

-- Post-quantum Cryptography and Decryption Logs
+- Post-Quantum Cryptography and Decryption Logs

 - Decryption Configuration Recommendations

-If SSL traffic matches an SSL Forward Proxy or SSL Inbound Inspection Decryption
+If SSL traffic matches an SSL Forward Proxy or SSL Inbound Inspection decryption

 unsupported algorithms.
 The

-decrypt and identify threats during a session:
+and identify threats during a session:

 - Session Restart and Negotiation with Classical Algorithms.
 The session restarts, and the client and server negotiate with classical algorithms.
 (For a list of supported cipher suites, see PAN-OS 11.1 Decryption Cipher Suites.)